WordPress/Advanced-administration-handbook/debug/debug-network.md

 # Debugging a WordPress Network

-## Debugging a WordPress Network {#debugging-a-wordpress-network}
+## Debugging a WordPress Network

-If you have reached this page, chances are you have received an error in your [WordPress network](https://wordpress.org/documentation/articles/glossary#network).
+If you have reached this page, chances are you have received an error in your [WordPress network](https://wordpress.org/documentation/article/multisite-network-administration/).
 This failure occurs when WordPress cannot find one or more of the global tables for the network in the [database](https://codex.wordpress.org/Database_Description).

 On some shared webhosts, the host has disabled the functionality from running.
-It is always best to check with your webhost **before** [creating a network](https://developer.wordpress.org/advanced-administration/wordpress/wp-config/) to make sure your webhost account fulfills the technical requirements.
+It is always best to check with your webhost **before** [creating a network](https://github.com/WordPress/Advanced-administration-handbook/blob/main/multisite/create-network.md) to make sure your webhost account fulfills the technical requirements.

-## If You just installed your network {#if-you-just-installed-your-network}
+## If You just installed your network

-Check your [wp-config.php](https://developer.wordpress.org/advanced-administration/wordpress/wp-config/) file for :
+Check your [wp-config.php](https://github.com/WordPress/Advanced-administration-handbook/blob/main/wordpress/wp-config.md) file for :

 * correct database details
 * `SUBDOMAIN_INSTALL` constant